ddneat/is-pokemon-go-released/README.md

 # Is Pokémon Go Released

-> Check if Pokémon GO has been officially released in a certain country.
+> Check if Pokémon GO is officially released in a certain country.

 ## Install